wanyeonkim/PersonalProject/README.md

  ![pumpkinbomb](BoatRace1/GUI/Compo/bombpumpkinpost.png)  ![skullbomb](BoatRace1/GUI/Compo/skullbombpost.png)

-### Getting Started
+### Getting Started:

 The following instructions will allow you to obtain an executable copy of the project on your local machine for development and testing purposes.
-See Installation for notes on how to deploy the project on a live system.
+See _Installation_ for notes on how to deploy the project on a live system.

 #### Prerequisites